SyntaxError-Natsu/QuoteSage/README.md

 ## 🙏 **Acknowledgments**
 Special thanks to the creators of the `Abirate/english_quotes` dataset, the Hugging Face team for `transformers` and `datasets`, the developers of `sentence-transformers`, `FAISS`, `RAGAS`, Streamlit, and the assignment provider for this learning opportunity.

----

-## 🎞️ Short Video Walkthrough

-*(Provide a link to your video walkthrough or indicate how it's submitted.)*
-*   **Link:** `[Your Video Link Here]`
-*   **Summary:** The video demonstrates project setup, data preparation, model indexing, RAG evaluation, and an interactive session with the Streamlit application, highlighting key features and challenges.